toonvandenbos/WpSqlBuilder/README.md

 $posts = $query->get();
 ```

-**Soon: description of all available methods.** Or, you could take a look at the source if you want to know them now.
+**Coming soon: description of all available methods.** Or, you could take a look at the source code if you want to know them now.